Secure CheckoutPersonal information is secured with SSL technology.

 - Presents scientists and engineers with a resource they can rely on for their own research and work involving clay minerals

-- Includes an in-depth look at ion exchange, adsorption, chemisorption, and catalysis occurrence at the surfaces of clay minerals
+- Includes an in-depth look at ion exchange, adsorption of inorganic and organic molecules, including polymers and proteins, and catalysis occurring at the surfaces of clay minerals

 Clay scientists, Geologists, Chemists, Physicists, and Researchers active in the field of Materials chemistry; University teachers, Industrial chemists, Graduate students